Doing Business in West Africa – A Case Study of Ghana, Nigeria, Ivory Coast, and Senegal

 Favorable Trade Agreements and Initiatives

-Investing in West Africa is advantageous due to its favorable trade environment.
+Investing and doing business in West Africa is advantageous due to its favorable trade environment.
 Regional initiatives such as the African Continental Free Trade Area (AfCFTA) and the ECOWAS Trade Liberalization Scheme (ETLS) create a single continental market among African countries by reducing trade barriers and promoting cross-border business.
 Countries like Ghana, Nigeria, and other West African countries are also implementing targeted incentives such as Ghana’s One District, One Factory initiative and the Ghana Free Zones Authority and Nigeria’s Industrial Revolution Plan (NIRP) to attract both domestic and international investors.
 Furthermore, several West African nations, including Ghana, Nigeria, Ivory Coast, and Senegal, have bilateral trade agreements with European and American countries to promote trade and commerce.

 A Growing Youthful Population and Expanding Middle Income